Toll Free USA & Canada: 1-800-704-6234

 In the Galapagos, the following is not included:

-This tour includes 3 star hotels.
-We would be happy to give you an upgrade to 4 star or 5 star.
+This tour includes a combination of 3 and 4 star hotels.
+We would be happy to give you an upgrade to include all 4 star or 5 star accommodations.
 If you would like to select a specific hotel let us know your preference we can then work it into your custom itinerary.

 If you are travelling alone, a single supplement will be added to your trip price.
 You may choose to share a cabin with one other person of the same gender or if you want your own cabin please ask us for a quote.